 President & Managing Partner

 Throughout his career, Brent has worked as project manager and developer of complex mixed-use commercial, residential, hospitality, and historic rehabilitation projects located on the East Coast of the United States and in select regions of Latin America.
-Over the past fourteen years, he has been involved in over $500 million in real estate development and acquisitions.
+Over the past sixteen years, he has been involved in over $1 billion dollars in real estate development and acquisitions.

 Brent started his career working in acquisitions, project management, and operations planning for Whiting-Turner Contracting Company in Baltimore, Maryland.
 While there, he was responsible for acquisition analyses, project budgeting, and feasibility studies and oversaw complex, mixed-use endeavors for the firm’s clients.
 His experience includes projects such as the one million square foot Kendallwood Shopping Center in Kendall, Florida; the extensive renovation and expansion of John Hopkins University’s Basic Science Initiative building; and the programming for the renovation and technical upgrading of Meyerhoff Hall for the Baltimore Symphony Orchestra.
 Capitalizing on his experience with Whiting-Turner, he later joined a private development firm where he was responsible for initiating the acquisitions and development movement of Baltimore’s East side.

 Brent’s commitment to the communities in which he works extends further than real estate development.
 He has worked diligently to support both the private and public sectors inclusive of creating aspirations of continued education and long-term career goals.
-Most notably, his passion for education can be seen through his contributions to the Coldstream Project currently known as Bridges.
-Considered to be one of the young founding associates of the Coldstream Project, started in 1993, Brent received the highest award for personal achievement, the Walter B. Smith award, in 1997 from St. Paul’s School in Baltimore Maryland.
+Most notably, his passion for education can be seen through his contributions to the Coldstream Project which was founded in 1993 and is currently known as Bridges.
+Considered to be one of the young founding associates of the Coldstream Project, Brent received the Walter B. Smith award, the highest award for personal achievement, from Baltimore’s St. Paul’s School in 1997.